Go to the Nature Institute’s home page

 And so, sticking to the visual point of view: we need to grasp the difference between our looking externally (from a certain “distance”) at a photographic representation of the world, and conjuring the things themselves, in all their reality, within our experience.
 It’s difficult to distinguish between these alternatives until we recognize that “conjuring the things themselves”, as opposed to looking at representations of them, must mean participating in the creative act of calling them into being, which means realizing them or bringing them to their fullest possible appearance as interior contents.

 The idea that our cognition is a participation in creation is so huge and powerful that, I fear, it tends to stun us into a blank stare.
-If we were to attend to the idea, we would need to picture ourselves, not looking at things, but rather imagining or speaking them into being all around us.
+If we were to attend to the idea, we would need to picture ourselves, not looking at things, but rather participating in a creative act, much larger than ourselves, wherein, by means of our perception of the world, we are continually cooperating in imagining or speaking things into being all around us.
 We would not think our eyes were giving us a picture of things we must interpretively map to some other reality, such as a sub-microscopic, “particulate” one.
-Instead, we would think of our eyes, together with our other senses, as invested with the very power through which all things have come into being, thereby enabling us to walk and live our lives among them.
+Instead, we would think of our eyes, together with our other senses and our thinking, as invested with the very same power through which all things have come into being, thereby enabling us to walk and live our lives among them.

 This is a thought we need to consider further.